Claims to fame a-plenty

 A rocking music scene

 In the birthplace of Arctic Monkeys, Pulp, ABC and The Human League, you don't have to look far to find top nightclub or festival action in Sheffield.
 Some might call it a music lover's mecca, others might say its live comedy rocks.
-See what you think of the city that plays centre stage to dazzling venues and events that include The Leadmill and Grin Up North Festival.
+See what you think of the city that plays centre stage to dazzling venues and events that include The Leadmill and the Last Laugh Comedy Festival.

 The greenest city in Europe